Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 - Query 18, `query_name.sql`: Print a list of all hospital names which were accredited prior to 2015 and do have Emergency Service facilities.
 - Query 19, `query_name.sql`: Print a list of patients registered with doctors who are based at hospital with <400 beds.

-## Steps to run any of these queries
+## Steps to download and run any of these scripts

 Make directory to store SQL script files, for example: